Content & Social Media

 Facebook and Messenger

-Facebook's mature user base and advanced targeting make it perfect for B2C sales.
-Messenger offers opportunities for personalized customer service and automated shopping assistants.
+Facebook’s mature user base and advanced targeting make it perfect for B2C sales.
+Messenger offers possibilities for personalised customer service and automated shopping assistants.

 Pinterest Product Pins